- Who is mentored?

 For each mentor-protégé team, the specific time will vary and will be tailored for the needs of the team members.
 Mentors can expect their duties to take from ten minutes to two hours per week, depending on the needs of the protégé.
 With a protégé who has an excellent background in education, the mentor should anticipate the following minimum contacts:

-- One introductory in-person meeting at the beginning of the relationship
+- One introductory meeting at the beginning of the relationship

-- A minimum of one informal observation of the protégé doing a lesson during the induction year
+- A minimum of one informal observation of the protégé teaching a lesson during the period of performance school year

-- One additional in-person meeting (e.g., at a conference)
+- One additional meeting (e.g., at a conference or workshop)

 What is the impact of a one year or three year license with stipulations?